siphry/siphry.github.io/HW2/index.md

 }
 ```

 I also tried to keep my Javascript relatively short and simple as well, however I do think that my `getName()` function could be cleaner and simpler, but I could not think of a better way to link the user inputted initials with my Halloween-themed names.
+The function reads in the value inputted by the user from the text boxes via the `.getElementById()` call to the input text boxes by their designated names, pulls the first char from the string, and converts it to lower case, which I use to search the array for it's corresponding "spoopy" name.
+A random number generator then selects the title from the titles list, and I combine all into a new string, which is added to the list via JQuery `append()`.
+I also use JQuery to replace the banner images with the `.css` call to replace the values of the designated element -- in this case, the background-image in the "header-image" and "footer-image" classes.

 I found the `lettersOnly()` function on [YouTube](https://www.youtube.com/watch?v=OpajusnOfYo), since I could not get any regex pattern matching to work with my text inputs.
-The functions `getName()` and `clearList()` both use JQuery to alter the HTML on the webpage -- `getName()` appends the generated names to an emtpy detailed list, while `clearList()` then clears all of those appened items from the list section divider.
+The functions `getName()` and `clearList()` both use JQuery to alter the HTML on the webpage -- `getName()` appends the generated names to an emtpy detailed list, while `clearList()` then clears all of those appened items from the list section divider by using the `.empty()` method from JQuery that deletes all the HTML within the designated section/division.

 ### Step 5 [Test] & Step 6 [Turn it In]
 ![git log](https://siphry.github.io/HW2/images/gitlog.PNG)
 Unfortunately I forgot to create a new branch to do everything on, probably due to the issues I ran into with I was working on two different branches for assignment 1.
 I did eventually create a branch named *surface* (later renamed to *hw2*), after finishing the basic javascript but before finishing my JQuery/css/bootstrap parts.
 Then, once I got the page working the way I liked, I merged *hw2* back to *master* and wrapped up the assignment/blog on the master branch.
-After doing some more work on the portfolio and talking with others, I have changed a few things since the merge so switched back to the *surface* branch until I am completely happy with the blog/website.
+After doing some more work on the portfolio and talking with others, I have changed a few things since the merge so switched back to the *surface* branch until I was completely happy with the blog/website.

 ### Step 7 [Portfolio Content]
 ![the SPOOPY NAME GENERATOR](https://siphry.github.io/HW2/images/home_html.PNG)